-• Embedded Platform.
-ShoreTel call control runs on Wind River VxWorks operating system, which is the leading embedded operating system in the market.
-This call control software runs on the ShoreGear voice switches, which are embedded devices with no moving parts other than a fan.
+control runs on Wind River VxWorks operating system, which is the leading embedded operating system in the market.
+The new ShoreTel V-Switches run call control, voice mail and automated attendant on an embedded Linux operating system.
+All this runs on the ShoreGear voice switches, which are embedded devices with no moving parts other than a fan.
 All together, ShoreGear voice switches deliver five-nines of availability (99.999%).